ignaschuemer7/soft-actor-critic/README.md

     <img src="assets/donkey_car.gif" alt="DonkeyCar Agent in action" width="400"/>

   - This environment utilizes a Variational Auto-Encoder (VAE) as a feature extractor.
 The VAE compresses high-dimensional image observations into a lower-dimensional latent space that the SAC agent can effectively use for decision-making.
+  - The VAE implementation, simulator wrapper, and communication code are adapted from [Learning to Drive Smoothly in Minutes](https://github.com/araffin/learning-to-drive-in-5-minutes).

 - **Custom Gym Environments:**
   - `OneDPointMassReachEnv`: A simple 1D point mass environment.